TimoKoole/Convert2PortofolioPerformance/README.md

 # Convert DeGiro to portfolio performance

 ## Account.csv
+DegiroType: Rekening
+portofolio performance type: Account import twice, one for usd account one for EUR account

+## Transactions.csv
 As of now Transaction import by PDF actually works fine out of the box

-## Transactions.csv
-DegiroType: transactions
-portofolio performance type: portofolio import twice, one for usd account one for EUR account